-By Senay Lemma ( Senay Lemma (email@example.com), regional human capital manager for Eastern Africa, ) , Solomon Girma ( Solomon Girma, freelance human capital consultant. )
+By Senay Lemma ( Regional human capital manager for Eastern Africa at Elsewedy Electric ) , Solomon Girma ( Solomon Girma is a freelance HR consultant. )

 Ethiopia has gained a reputation as one of Africa’s fastest-growing economies in the last 15 years.
 Perhaps until 2016, the International media has widely showcased the country’s growth performance and credited the government with clarity of vision and commitment for growth.
 Yet the Ethiopian economy has failed miserably in terms of generating a sufficient number of jobs for the country’s growing young population.
 As stellar as it is, the growth of the past decade and a half can be characterized as "jobless growth".

 This has in part to do with extremely high labour supply, as Ethiopia has seen an influx of young people entering the labour market.
 In fact, in the past five years, nearly half a million young graduates have joined the labour market.
 While exact data is not available, the economy has not succeeded in creating jobs for a sizable portion of this job-seeking population.
 Joblessness is especially a pressing problem in urban areas, where a record high migration from rural youth further creates massive job demand that is not matched by the economy’s employment potential.

 A recent World Bank report has revealed that at least 11 million Ethiopians, about one-tenth of the population, are unemployed.
 Some two million join the job market every year where they struggle to find suitable job openings.
 It is not surprising, therefore, that youth unemployment in urban and rural parts of the country has contributed to the social and political turmoil the country is facing.
 Especially since 2015, youth unemployment has been cited as an immediate cause of the growing social unrest and mass protests that have weakened political stability in the country.